sammo-2000/Library-Management-System/docs/0001-architecture-style.md

   - Maintenance can be complex due to multiple services.
   - Risk of a single point of failure, particularly with an Enterprise Service Bus (ESB).
   - Development can be costly due to integration and management overhead.
+  - Slower because they share a common architecture.

+<a name="microservices"></a>

+### Microservices

+- **Pros:**
+  - Faster because it minimises sharing.
+  - Simpler since they just use APIs to communicate.
+  - Easier fault isolation since services are smaller than SOA.
+- **Cons:**
+  - Conistent data governance is more difficult.
+  - More complex than Three-Layer Archicture.

 <a name="three-layer-architecture"></a>